weiwenwu12/starter-hugo-research-group/content/authors/潘嘉毅/_index.md

 #  - Visitors
 ---

-王堰阳 is a graduate student of MICIS group at the Sun-Yat-Sen University.
-His research interests include artificial intelligence, scoring model and deep learning.
+Jiayi Pan is a graduate student of MICIS group at the Sun-Yat-Sen University.
+His research interests include artificial intelligence, image reconstruction and deep learning.